Elliptic bihamiltonian structures from relative shifted Poisson structures: Relative Poisson structures from families of CY-curves

 whose image consists of compatible Poisson brackets and such that for every smooth anticanonical divisor $C\sub X$, $\kappa([C])$ is the Feigin-Odesskii bracket associated with $\cV|_C$.

 (ii) Assume in addition that $c_1(\cV)\cdot c_1(\om_X^{-1})>\rk(\cV)+1$ and that there exists a pair of non-isomorphic smooth anticanonical divisors in $X$.
 Then $\ker(\kappa)$ is entirely contained in the discriminant locus (corresponding to singular anticanonical divisors).
-In particular, for any smooth anticanonical divisor $C$, the Feigin-Odesskii bracket associated with $\cV|_C$ extends to a bihamiltonian structure. \end{theorem}
+In particular, for any smooth anticanonical divisor $C$, the Feigin-Odesskii bracket associated with $\cV|_C$ extends to a bihamiltonian structure.
+If moreover every singular anticanonical divisor $C_0$ extends to a non-isotrivial pencil $\la C_0+\mu C$, with smooth $C$, then $\kappa$ is injective. \end{theorem}

 \begin{proof} (i) It is well known that for every smooth anticanonical divisor $C\sub X$, the restriction $\cV|_C$ is an endosimple (and hence stable) vector bundle on an elliptic curve $C_0$.
 This implies that the assumptions of Proposition \ref{surface-antican-example-prop}(iii) are satisfied, and the assertion follows.